JASYTIONLINE/3302-cmpa-repo/content/05-tlg/01-tlg-ep0-Pilot.md

 ---
-title: The Last Gate -Episode 0 (pilot)
+title: EP 0 The Last Gate -Episode (pilot)
 description: Book-style narrative draft of The Last Gate pilot, beginning with a mythic Prologue and continuing into full chapter form.
 tags:
   - the-last-gate